 Money Pool.
 We participate in a "money pool" through which we and certain of our affiliates can borrow or invest on a short-term basis.
 Under the June 2003 Financing Order, we can borrow up to a limit of \$600 million from the money pool.
 Funding needs are aggregated and external borrowing or investing is based on the net cash position.
 The money pool's net funding requirements are generally met by borrowings of CenterPoint Energy.
 The terms of the money pool are in accordance with requirements of the 1935 Act and the June 2003 Financing Order.
-At June 30, 2003, we had borrowings of \$190 million from the money pool.
+At September 30, 2003, we had borrowings of \$111 million from the money pool.
 The money pool may not provide sufficient funds to meet our cash needs.

 Refunds to Our Customers.
 An order issued by the Texas Utility Commission on October 3, 2001 established the transmission and distribution rates that became effective in January 2002.
-The Texas Utility Commission determined that we had overmitigated our stranded costs by redirecting transmission and distribution depreciation and by accelerating depreciation of generation assets (an amount equal to earnings above a stated overall rate of return on rate base that was used to recover our investment in generation assets) as provided under the 1998 transition plan and the Texas electric restructuring law.
+The Texas Utility Commission determined that we had overmitigated our stranded costs by redirecting transmission and distribution depreciation and by accelerating depreciation of generation assets (in amounts equal to earnings above a stated overall rate of return on rate base that was used to recover our investment in generation assets) as provided under the 1998 transition plan and the Texas electric restructuring law.
 In this final order, we were required to reverse the amount of redirected depreciation and accelerated depreciation taken for regulatory purposes as allowed under the transition plan and the Texas electric restructuring law.
 In accordance with the October 3, 2001 order, we recorded a regulatory liability to reflect the prospective refund of the accelerated depreciation and in January 2002 we began refunding excess mitigation credits, which are to be refunded over a seven-year period.
 The annual refund of excess mitigation credits is approximately \$237 million.
 Under the Texas electric restructuring law, a final determination of these stranded costs will occur in the 2004 True-Up Proceeding.
 We are currently seeking authority from the Texas Utility Commission to terminate these refunds based on preliminary estimates of what that final determination will be.
+This case is still pending before the Texas Utility Commission.

-Cash Requirements in 2003.
+Cash Requirements in 2003 and 2004.
 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, and working capital needs.
-Our principal cash requirements during the second half of 2003 include the following:
+Our principal cash requirements during the last three months of 2003 and during 2004 include the following:

-- approximately \$153 million of capital expenditures; - an estimated \$126 million in refunds of excess mitigation credits described above; - dividend payments to CenterPoint Energy; and - \$17 million of maturing long-term debt to affiliate.
+- approximately \$375 million of capital expenditures, of which \$75 million relates to the fourth quarter of 2003; - an estimated \$291 million in refunds of excess mitigation credits described above, of which approximately \$53 million relates to the fourth quarter of 2003; - dividend payments to CenterPoint Energy; and - \$16.6 million of maturing long-term debt to affiliate.